CurtTilmes/pgconfjdbc/README.md

 pgconfjdbc
 ----------

-Connect to a PostgreSQL using libpq style connection information, them output command line options suitable for java JDBC postgresql connections.
+Connect to a PostgreSQL using libpq style connection information, then output command line options suitable for java JDBC postgresql connections.

 ```
 ./pgconfjdbc service=mine